tarwn/lessthandot-hugo/blogs/content/posts/2016-06-24-asp-net-single-sign-on-against-office365-with-oauth2.md

 </h2>

 <p>
-  To lock the application down to a security group, go back to your Azure AD application configuration and select the option to require unique users, then add the Security Group on the “Users and Groups” tab.
+  To lock the application down to a security group, go back to your Azure AD application configuration and select the option to require unique users, then add the Security Group on the "Users and Groups" tab.
 </p>

 <h2>